See Crunch Automation basics for more information.

 In the following, we look at a multiple response variable example from the 2019 Core Trends Mobiles and Broadband case study.

 Consider the multiple response variable Social Media Sites Use.
-We can expand it in the Accordion to see all the subvariables:
+We can expand it in the variable tree to see all the subvariables:

 Suppose we wish to create a net of Twitter and Instagram usage and then add that to the multiple response variable.
 We could first use the CREATE LOGICAL command to derive a net variable and then add that to the array: